i10/ARPen/README.md

 2. Insert three momentary switches or buttons into the holes in the ARPen as shown below and solder them to cables, which will be connected to a Bluetooth chip as described in step 4.
 	![][image-1]
 3. Glue the box to the pen.
-4. Connect a Bluetooth chip (such as [RedBear Nano v2][1]) with the buttons as shown below, and put it in the box.
-You can find the software for the Bluetooth chip in the `Bluetooth Software` folder.
-Note: RedBear has been acquired by Particle Mesh and is currently not available for sale.
-It is expected to appear on the [Particle Mesh catalog][4].
+4. Add the Arduino Sketch under `ARPen/Bluetooth Software` to a Bluetooth chip.
+We used [RedBear BLE Nano v2][1].
+To add the Arduino Sketch to the RedBear BLE Nano v2, please follow the instructions [here][5]. _Note_: RedBear has been acquired by Particle Mesh and is currently not available for sale.
+It is expected to be available for purchase on the [Particle Mesh catalog][4] soon.
+5. Connect the Bluetooth chip with the momentary buttons as shown below, and put it in the box.
 	![][image-2]

 ## 2. Using the iOS App